 Besides confirming exposure and establishing exposure parameters associated with the NOAEL, TK is necessary to identify potential gender differences, dose-limiting absorption and/or metabolism.
 This information may confirm suitability of the animal species used in the toxicity evaluations (relevance to humans), potential gender differences in humans, dose selection (maximum feasible dose), accumulation, and/or induction/inhibition of metabolism.

 Our TK experience covers every route of administration, type of toxicity study, and expertise in complex nonclinical study designs.
 In addition, our clients have direct access to some of the most experienced TK scientists in the industry.
+Listed below are several of the services we offer:

 - GLP and non-GLP TK analyses